bradrn/brassica/docs/Using-Brassica.md

 - The ‘Tools’ menu lets you open two tools:
   - The **paradigm builder**, documented in a separate guide [TODO write this].
   - The options dialog, currently restricted to **setting the desired font** for each textbox.

+- The ‘Help’ menu contains help and information about Brassica.

 Also on desktop only, there are two keyboard shortcuts: